 - Emotional Intelligence Test (basic percentage score: free; detailed: $9.95)

 - Work values test (free)

-- Talk about your concerns about yourself or others with trained professionals from Gannett staff
+Counseling and Psychological Services (CAPS).
+Talk about your concerns about yourself or others with trained professionals from Cornell Health staff

-- Walk-ins, several locations on campus with trained professionals from Gannett staff
+Let’s Talk.
+Walk-ins, several locations on campus with trained professionals from Cornell Health staff

-- Student-run.
-Talk with a fellow student, who has been trained.
+EARS.
+Student-run.
+Talk with a fellow student, who has been trained to support you.

 - Cornell Caring Community

 - Academic Support – Resources webpage from AAP

 - Student and Campus Life Units and Programs